Dimethyl Fumarate oral delayed-release capsules

 What should I watch for while using this medicine?

-Tell your doctor or healthcare professional if your symptoms do not start to get better or of they get worse.
+Visit your health care professional for regular checks on your progress.
+Tell your health care professional if your symptoms do not start to get better or if they get worse.
 You may need blood work done while you are taking this medicine.

 Taking your medicine with food may help reduce flushing.
-Call your doctor if the flushing bothers you or does not go away.
+Call your doctor if the flushing from this medicine bothers you or does not go away.
+Ask your doctor if taking aspirin before taking this medicine may reduce flushing.